 Scheduling a Field Trip

-To schedule a Potawatomi Zoo Field Trip, you need to complete a field trip registration form and submit by fax to the zoo at #574-235-9080.
+To schedule a Potawatomi Zoo Field Trip, complete the field trip registration form and submit by fax to the Zoo at 574-235-9080.

 The Day of Your Field Trip

 - Remember to fill out and bring the bottom portion of your confirmation form.